flexdinesh/apollo-graphql-playbook/README.md

 Once the mutation succeeds, we could request apollo to send a refetch request to queries that need to be updated.
 Eg. in an address book, when we create a new address entry, we could request apollo to refetch relevant and related queries that might also have new data as a result of the create mutation, like a separate query to show a list of unique postcodes in the address book.

-- This is not practical since it creates a poorer experience for users and feedback will be show after two round trips - one is mutation and the other is the refetch query.
+- This is not practical since it creates a poorer experience for users since the feedback will be shown only after two round trips - one is mutation and the other is the refetch query.

 - We however sometimes will have no other option but to refetch and it's okay as a last resort